 Henschke is a 157-year-old family-owned winery located in Keyneton, South Australia, in the Eden Valley wine region of the Barossa.

 Our visit to Henschke’s Cellar Door was one of the highlights of our trip to Australia and New Zealand last month.
 Indeed, the experience and the wines were both exceptional.
-Therefore, this post focuses on our experience, and on Henschke’s history.
-The second post will focus on the beautiful wines.
+This post focuses on Henschke’s history, while the second and third posts focus on the beautiful wines.

 Our Arrival at Henschke Cellar Door